pachyderm/docs-content/staging/set-up/on-prem/_index.md

 ---
 # metadata #
 title:  On-Prem Setup
-description: Learn how to install Pachyderm on your premises.
+description: Learn how to install on your premises.
 date:
 # taxonomy #
 tags:  ["deployment"]